 - Georgia rules and laws

-Georgia Short Term Disability Income Benefits
+GA Short Term Disability Benefits

 What if you are unable to work because of an injury or illness?
 Not only may it be difficult to continue paying your regular bills, expenses may be sharply higher as well.
 During any health event there may be left over medical expenses such as co pays, deductibles, and co-insurance.
 If you need to see an out of network doctor you might be surprised with charges above usual customary and reasonable.